About

 It’s a live music club that takes place mainly at The Voodoo Rooms, Edinburgh, but occasionally in other venues/cities, too.

-Each night sees the right mix of the most established, brand new and freshly breaking live acts* from Scotland and beyond alongside great music from the Black Spring DJs and friends.
+Each night sees the right mix of the most established, brand new and freshly breaking live acts* from Scotland and beyond alongside great music from the Black Spring DJs.
+The audio production is augmented by equally high-grade visuals, with motion graphics, short films and other video art projected on to the full-sized screen behind the stage.

 Described as the ‘barometer of pop’ by the press, you’re guaranteed to see/hear the best music every month with consistently reliable, high grade entertainment.